core-wg/oscore/draft-ietf-core-object-security.md

 # Acknowledgments #

-The following individuals provided input to this document: Carsten Bormann, Joakim Brorsson, Martin Gunnarsson, Klaus Hartke, Jim Schaad, Marco Tiloca, and Malisa Vucinic.
+The following individuals provided input to this document: Carsten Bormann, Joakim Brorsson, Martin Gunnarsson, Klaus Hartke, Jim Schaad, Marco Tiloca, Malisa Vucinic, and Christian Amsüss.

 Ludwig Seitz and Goeran Selander worked on this document as part of the CelticPlus project CyberWI, with funding from Vinnova.